 In response to the growing number of Mid-power flights/and flyers, the Club has purchased two new launch pads .
 In order to encourage the use of rail buttons, the pads accommodate 10/10 rail as well as standard 1/4" rod.
 They are heavy enough to serve double duty on the HPR bank as well for the smaller HPR airframes ( No 1515 rails or heavier, sorry).
 It is our hope that this will cut down on wait times for Mid-Power flyers and ARC teams.

-New From the Workbench - March '26
+From the Workbench - March '26

-This month, John Brohm writes about what it takes to accurately model scale wedge shaped fins.
+In March's article, John Brohm writes about what it takes to accurately model scale wedge shaped fins.
 The process begins with taking measurement from existing data and ends with how to translate that data in to a scale built up ( not solid) wedge shaped fin.
 This is a very detailed article coming in at 28 pages, illustrated, taking you through each step in detail.
 Like all of John's previous "From the Workbench" articles. there's a lot of knowledge contained therein that applies to all types of rocketry pursuits.
 Please take the time to look it over and read it.
 I'm sure you'll learn something new.

 Range Guide Now Online - Please Read BEFORE Launching with the Club